"General Lee and Visibility," a talk by Philip J. Schwarz at the Stratford Hall Plantation Seminar on Slavery, August 4, 2000.

 History has made General Lee very visible.
 A particular incident in Lee’s history has made someone else very visible to me who I hope will soon be visible to you.

-To suggest a way of mastering our history, let’s take a closer look at the story of General Lee and the black man at Richmond's St. Paul's Episcopal Church in June 1865.
+take a closer look at the story of General Lee and the black man at Richmond's

-"NEGRO COMMUNED AT ST. PAUL'S CHURCH," CONFEDERATE VETERAN, 13 (AUGUST 1905): 360.
+There is a standard eyewitness account."NEGRO COMMUNED AT ST. PAUL'S CHURCH," CONFEDERATE VETERAN, 13 (AUGUST 1905): 360.
 "Col. T. L. Broun, of Charleston, W. Va., writes of having been present at St. Paul's Church, Richmond, Va., just after the war when a negro marched to the communion table ahead of the congregation.
 His account of the event is as follows:

 ‘Two months after the evacuation of Richmond business called me to Richmond for a few days, and on a Sunday morning in June, 1865, I attended St. Paul's Church.
 Dr. Minnegerode [sic] preached.
 It was communion day; and when the minister was ready to administer the holy communion, a negro in the church arose and advanced to the communion table.
 He was tall, well-dressed, and black.
 This was a great surprise and shock to the communicants and others present.
 Its effect upon the communicants was startling, and for several moments they retained their seats in solemn silence and did not move, being deeply chagrined at this attempt to inaugurate the "new regime" to offend and humiliate them during their most devoted Church services.
 Dr. Minnegerode [sic] was evidently embarrassed.